Writing an invoice

 3. Send your invoice right after finishing the job

 Send the invoice to your customer as soon as possible after finishing the job.
 Your work or delivery will still be fresh in their memories.
+The longer it takes you to send an invoice, the greater the chance that the client will forget to pay.
 In any event, send your invoice before the 15th day of the month following the month you delivered your product or service.
 This is called the issue date and is determined by the Tax Administration.

 Example: You completed your assignment on 5 August.
 Then the invoice must be sent before 15 September.